frequenz-floss/frequenz-client-reporting-python/README.md

 ## Usage

-Please also refer to [examples](https://github.com/frequenz-floss/frequenz-client-reporting-python/tree/HEAD/examples) for more detailed usage.
+Please also refer to source of the [CLI tool](https://github.com/frequenz-floss/frequenz-client-reporting-python/blob/v0.x.x/src/frequenz/client/reporting/cli/__main__.py) for a practical example of how to use the client.

 ### Installation